Survival of the Fittest: Testing Superradiance Termination with Simulated Binary Black Hole Statistics: Introduction

 Light bosons are a natural extension of the Standard Model particle spectrum we know of today.
 For instance, the strong CP problem in quantum chromodynamics motivates the introduction of a light scalar particle known as the axion \citep{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj,Kim:1979if}.
 In string theory, the dimensional reduction of gauge fields also leads to a plenitude of scalars with various light masses \citep{Svrcek:2006yi,Arvanitaki:2009fg,Mehta:2021pwf}.
 Interacting mostly through gravity while having a long de Broglie wavelength, these light axion-like scalars can also serve as wave dark matter and affect the large-scale structure of the universe \citep{Dine:1982ah,Preskill:1982cy,Abbott:1982af,Hui:2016ltb}.

 4pt

-If such light scalar bosons exist near a rotating black hole (BH), the geometry of the BH can amplify the boson field by triggering an instability in the spectrum of the scalar boson bound states, a mechanism widely known as superradiance \citep{Damour:1976kh,Brito:2015oca,Cannizzaro:2023jle}.\footnote{To be more precise, this exponential growth of bound states is called superradiance instability, a terminology that we shall gloss over in this work.} This leads to the formation of a boson cloud near the BH with a structure analogous to that of a Hydrogen atom, which is characterized by a set of ``quantum numbers'' $(nlm)$ \citep{Baumann:2018vus,Baumann:2019eav}.
-Superradiance is most pronounced when the gravitational fine structure constant reaches $\alpha\equiv M\mu\lesssim 1$, with $M$ being the mass of the BH and $\mu$ being that of the boson.
+If such light scalar bosons exist near a rotating black hole (BH), the geometry of the BH can amplify the boson field by triggering an instability in the spectrum of the scalar boson bound states, a mechanism widely known as superradiance \citep{Detweiler:1980uk,Damour:1976kh,Brito:2015oca,Cannizzaro:2023jle}.\footnote{To be more precise, the terminology superradiance may account for both superradiance scattering and superradiance instability.
+The former stands for the one-time amplification of scattering states, whereas the latter represents the long-term growth of bounds states.
+In this work, we focus on the latter case of superradiance instability.} This leads to the formation of a boson cloud near the BH with a structure analogous to that of a Hydrogen atom, which is characterized by a set of ``quantum numbers'' $(nlm)$.
+Superradiance is most pronounced when the gravitational fine structure constant reaches $\alpha\equiv M\mu\lesssim 1$\footnote{Throughout this paper, we set $G=\hbar=c=1$. }, with $M$ being the mass of the BH and $\mu$ being that of the boson.
 For astrophysical BHs between $M\approx10^0$-$10^{10} M_\odot$, this maps to ultralight boson masses between $\mu\approx10^{-20}$-$10^{-10}\mathrm{\,eV}$.

 4pt